BartekJimenez/crudExample/docs/readme.md

 ## Setup

-Make sure you have the following python packages:
+Make sure you have the following python packages(most of these are included in Anaconda if you have that, if not all):
 - requests
 - flask
 - flask_sqlalchemy
 - flask_marshmallow
 - marshmallow-sqlalchemy
+- werkzeug
+- pandas
+- numpy

 pip commands for non-windows machines:
 ```bash